arch-based/fetcher-cpp/README.md

 # Installation

-Since this git repo isn't offering a binary for the cpp rewrite but the aur repo does you'll have to compile it yourself using the following:
+Since this git repo isn't offering a binary for the cpp rewrite but the A.U.R tarball has, you'll have to compile it yourself or extract the tarball using the following:
 ```
 $ git clone https://github.com/arch-based/fetcher-cpp
 cd fetcher-cpp